ishanitiwari88/Customer-Behavior-Analysis-/README.md

 At the end, I have written a report showing the overall performance in summary and recommended how and where we can make changes to increase the sales.

+As a result-

+•	Analysed 1,000+ customer transactions across 4 product categories using Excel and VBA to uncover behaviour patterns, and built dynamic dashboards with interactive filters (Year, Quarter, Month) to analyze time-based purchase trends

+•	Implemented VBA automation for on-demand, customer-wise spend summaries, reducing manual effort by 90%

+•	Identified a 17.33% growth opportunity in Clothing and 16.11% in Home categories through revenue trend analysis

+•	Detected seasonal high-demand periods (e.g., Q4) using line graphs, enabling marketing strategy recommendations

+•	Uncovered that 60% of customers preferred a single payment method, informing payment optimization strategy

 The Excel file is large and so I am proving a link from where you can view the project.
 I am also providing my basic VBA code just for reference.
 Here's the link to my excel project - https://1drv.ms/x/c/0c3be36ec4f6efb9/EcdBDd6LH8VKr231PzfqircBQH0PMOGd7kGjUQx4Qzk_vg?e=Khha2x